opendocsg/opendoc-theme/02-getting-started.md

 **Step 2:**

-Navigate into the working directory and clone the template repo onto your local machine
+Navigate into the working directory and clone the template repo onto your local machine.

 ```
 cd <directory_path>